ppy/osu-wiki/wiki/Multiplayer/en.md

 The middle section is the Beatmap section.
 This section shows the beatmap to be played for this match.

 It will show the image, game mode symbol, the title, artist of the song, beatmapper, difficulty selected and the star rating of the difficulty.

+![Information about the beatmap when hovered over][Multi_beatmapinfo image]

-When hovered, it will show BPM, Length, Last Played, CS, AR, OD, HP, and Stars.
+_When hovered, it will show BPM, Length, Last Played, CS, AR, OD, HP, and Stars._

 If the player does not have the beatmap, some information will be shown, and one of these will occur:-

 - If the beatmap was **ranked/approved/pending/graveyard**, player will be directed to the **beatmap page by player's default web browser**.
   If the player has **osu!direct**, it will be **downloaded and extracted automatically upon click**.
 - If the beatmap was **not uploaded or not up-to-date**, it will **not link to the beatmap**.